temporalio/temporal-learning/docs/getting_started/typescript/hello_world_in_typescript/index.md

 This Activity follows the same pattern as the `getIP` Activity.
 It's an exported async function that uses `fetch` to call a remote service.
 This time, the service returns JSON data rather than text.

-While Activities can accept input argument, it's a best practice to send a single argument rather than multiple arguments.
+While Activities can accept input arguments, it's a best practice to send a single argument rather than multiple arguments.
 In this case you only have a single String.
-If you had more than one argument, you should bundle them up in a serializable object.
-Review the [Activity parameters](https://docs.temporal.io/dev-guide/typescript/foundations/#activity-parameters) section of the Temporal documentation for more details, as there are some limitations you'll want to be aware of when running more complex applications.
+If you have more than one argument, you should bundle them up in a serializable object.
+Review the [Activity parameters](https://docs.temporal.io/dev-guide/typescript/foundations/#activity-parameters) section of the Temporal documentation for more details, as there are some limitations you'll want to be aware of in more complex applications.

 You've created your two Activities.
 Now you'll coordinate them using a Temporal Workflow.